netanelc305/picoCTF-2019/General Skills/Based/README.md

 # Solution

-We need to connect using nc and convert some bases to words ....for this one i choosed to use rapidtables https://www.rapidtables.com/convert/number/ascii-hex-bin-dec-converter.html
+We need to connect the program using nc and then convert some numbers to words ....for this one i choosed to use RapidTables

+https://www.rapidtables.com/convert/number/ascii-hex-bin-dec-converter.html

 ![Screenshot](solution.png)